 1) Active Program Status.

-2) Program Type: Outgoing, Outgoing with Side Trips, or OneStep.
+2) Program Type: Outgoing, Outgoing with Side Trips.

 Important Note: Programs that are active yet are not accepting applications will appear in Program Discovery search results because they are not considered inactive.

 When a search is conducted, Program Discovery looks for matches between the keywords entered by the user in the search field and the content associated with the program.
 The program is assigned a certain relevance score based on the "weight" of each data point associated with the program that is matched during the search and the number of times the keywords appeared in those data points.
 Some data points are weighted higher than others, meaning a match between the user's keywords and those data points is higher than a match to other data points for the program.

 The following list describes the four different tiers of weight strength available for each data point (listed from highest weight strength to lowest):

 1) Program Title, Program City(ies), Program Terms, and Program Summary

 - These are all fields that appear on the program card and thus have the highest weight strength in terms of relevance.

 - When a given keyword is matched with one of these fields, it is much more likely to appear at the top of the results screen as opposed to when a keyword matches the fields below.

 - Include this information on a program card to increase the relevance score and improve search results.